-When it comes to roofing, a large portion of homeowners aren’t aware of all the different factors that go into making a roof safe, sturdy, and safe from bad weather.
+When it comes to roofing, a large portion of homeowners isn’t aware of all the different factors that go into making a roof sturdy and safe from bad weather.
 For example, underlayment linings are something that many people would not know about if you asked them.

 This should come as a surprise, considering underlayment linings are one of the main layers of protection your roof has against particularly bad weather like rain, snow, hail, and other potentially harmful forms of precipitation.

 There are many types of roofing underlayment linings out there, but not all of them perform the same under stress.
 Different brands are made from different materials and have varying capabilities when it comes to roof protection.
 Some homeowners aren’t necessarily worried about providing their roof with the best roofing underlayment materials possible because they may not experience much rain, snow, or bad weather.